Richard Pates

-Richard Edmund Pates (born February 12, 1943) is an American prelate of the Roman Catholic Church.
-Pates served as bishop of the Diocese of Des Moines in Iowa from 2008 to 2019 and as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis in Minnesota from 2000 to 2008.
+Richard Edmund Pates (born February 12, 1943) is an American Catholic prelate who served as bishop of Des Moines in Iowa from 2008 to 2019 and as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis in Minnesota from 2000 to 2008.

 After his retirement, Pates served as apostolic administrator of both the Diocese of Joliet in Illinois and the Diocese of Crookston in Minnesota for short terms.
+In 2023, Pope Francis appointed Pates as administrator of the Archdiocese of Dubuque in Iowa due to the abrupt retirement of Archbishop Michael Jackels.

 Biography

 Early life

 The youngest of three sons, Richard Pates was born on February 12, 1943, to Donald and Lenora Pates in Saint Paul, Minnesota.
 He attended Nazareth Hall Preparatory Seminary in Saint Paul and St. Paul Seminary, where he earned Bachelor of Philosophy and Bachelor of Latin degrees in 1965.
 Pates completed his graduate studies in Rome, where he resided at the Pontifical North American College.
 He received a Licentiate of Sacred Theology from the Pontifical Gregorian University.